Wxmnath/Wxmnath/README.md

 ## Nathan Humphreys   :man:

 👋My Name is Nathan.
-I am a beginer in the software engnieer which I recently completed a bootcamp with Manchester Codes May 2022.
+I am a software engineer beginner, which I recently completed a software bootcamp with Manchester Codes in May 2022.
-I have developed skills from learning Javascript fundamentals, completed back end and front end projects.
+I have developed so many skills from Javascript fundamentals, completing back end and front end projects.

 ### About Me